DHTMLX/docs-todolist/docs/api/methods/setlocale_method.md

 ### Description

-@short: Sets the specified locale for To do list
+@short: Sets the specified locale for To Do List

 ### Usage